khulnasoft/integrations-core/weaviate/README.md

 ### Installation

-Starting from Agent release 7.47.0, the Weaviate check is included in the [Datadog Agent][2] package.
+Starting from Agent release 7.47.0, the Weaviate check is included in the [Khulnasoft Agent][2] package.

 **Note**: This check requires Agent v7.47.0 or later.

 ### Configuration

 Weaviate can be configured to expose Prometheus-formatted metrics.
-The Datadog Agent can collect these metrics using the integration described below.
+The Khulnasoft Agent can collect these metrics using the integration described below.
 Follow the instructions to configure data collection for your Weaviate instances.
 For the required configurations to expose the Prometheus metrics, see the [Monitoring][10] page in the Weaviate documentation.

 In addition, a small subset of metrics can be collected by communicating with different [API endpoints][11].
 Specifically:
 - `/v1/meta`: Version information